panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 Bitwise XOR has 2 interesting properties:

-* `n ^ n = 0`: bitwise XOR performed on same numbers is `0`
+* `n ^ n = 0`: bitwise XOR performed on the same number is `0`
 * `n ^ 0 = n`: bitwise XOR performed on a number and zero is the same number

-These 2 properties are useful when swapping variables involving the bitwise XOR.

-Let's see how to swap the values of `a` and `b` variables using bitwise XOR operator:
+These XOR properties can be used to swap variables.
+Let's see how to swap `a` and `b` variables using bitwise XOR operator:

 ```javascript{4-6}
 let a = 1;